pritidesai/cdCon2021/README.md

-# Build, Publish, and Deploy using Tekton and ArgoCD
+# Build, publish, and deploy using Tekton and ArgoCD

 This repository contains a simple application that uses [ArgoCD](https://argoproj.github.io/argo-cd/) to deploy its [Tekton pipeline](https://github.com/tektoncd/pipeline) to [Docker Desktop](https://docs.docker.com/desktop/kubernetes/).